nesl/LabSense/README.md

     OpenSSL/0.9.8g mod_wsgi/2.3 Python/2.6.2'), ('connection', 'close'), ('date', 'Tue, 10 Apr 2012 19:47:03 GMT'),
     ('access-control-allow-origin', '*'), ('content-type', 'text/html; charset=utf-8')]
     Upload successful (Collection name: sandbox, Requested by sandbox
-5. You can then see the data at on SensorSafe by signing in, pressing access data, selecting data channels, and pressing Show Data.
+5. You can then see the data on SensorSafe by signing in, pressing access data, selecting data channels, and pressing Show Data.

 ------------------------------------------------------------------------------